-After spending half a day at the American Village in Chatan, I made my way down to a chic little doughnut shop- Ball Donut Park, located on Kokusai’s side street, for a bit of afternoon treat.
+After spending half a day at the American Village in Chatan, I went down to a chic little doughnut shop- Ball Donut Park, located on Kokusai’s side street, for a bit of an afternoon treat.
 As the name implies, the doughnuts come in a bite-size ball shape.
 Moreover, the donuts are made to order.
 These gourmet doughnuts come in various fun flavors such as tropical, apple cinnamon, and taco … yes, I said taco, the first of its kind doughnut with meat in Japan.

 I settled for the store’s bestselling flavor, ‘lemon and sugar,’ and I can see why it’s the bestseller.
 It smelled like lemon muffins fresh out of the oven.
 It was light, citrusy, and sweet; it had the right amount of lemon and sugar.
 The doughnuts had a chewier texture than the standard donut rings, not greasy.
 I fell in love with these doughnuts at first bite.

 single: 420 yen (8 balls)

 double: 770 yen (16 balls)

 I wished I had visited this place at the beginning of my trip; then, I would have had more time to go back for more.

 Ball Donut Park

 Opening hours: Monday to Sunday, 12:00 p.m. – 20:00 p.m.